Find flights

 Air Premia offers free basic meals for every passenger, and you can pick either a Korean or Western menu option comprising a starter and a main course.
 Water is included free.
 I always lean towards an airline’s home cuisine, and fortunately Korean food works really well in the air.

-If you’re still hungry and thirsty, or if you’d like alcohol with your meal, you can buy snacks and drinks from the onboard menu.
-I find it to be reasonably priced and I recommend the Korean cider if you haven’t tried it before.
-Duty-free is also available, with good pricing here, too.
+If you want more, you can buy snacks and drinks from the onboard menu.
+I find it to be reasonably priced and I recommend the Korean cider if you get a chance.
+Duty-free shopping may be available on select routes.

 Air Premia in-flight entertainment and Wi-Fi